 Fearful of becoming embroiled in a prolonged war with Native Americans to protect colonists eager to settle the Ohio Country, King George III issued the Proclamation of 1763.
 The King’s proclamation reserved the lands west of the crest of the Appalachians for the native inhabitants and prohibited colonists from settling in the area.
 Resentment over the Proclamation of 1763 contributed to a growing division between British and American interests that ultimately led to the American Revolution.

-Who were the British Commanders that Played Important Roles in Pontiac’s Rebellion?
+British Commanders that Played Important Roles in Pontiac’s Rebellion

 While there were many British and American officers involved in Pontiac’s Rebellion, some of the most important were: